Amit Shah (mayor)

 Amit Popatlal Shah is an Indian politician who served as the mayor of the city of Ahmedabad, in the state of Gujarat, India from 23 October 2005 to 23 April 2008.
+He also became the member of legislative assembly of Gujarat in the year 2023 from the Ellis Bridge Constituency.

 He is affiliated with the BJP.
 Presently he is president in BJP of Ahmedabad City.

 After pursuing his LLB from Gujarat Law Society, Shah joined politics.
 He is municipal Councillor of Vasna.
 He always won Corporation's election by a large margin.
 Shah is famous for not accepting MLA's ticket from area called Vejalpur, Ahmedabad which is BJP's seat..